 - A veteran whose service-connected disability is clinically determined to require nursing home care;

-- Non-service-connected veterans and those officially referred to as “zero percent, non-compensable, service-connected” veterans who require nursing home care for any non-service-connected disability and who meet income and asset criteria; or
+- Non-service-connected disabled veterans and those officially referred to as “zero percent, non-compensable, service-connected” veterans who require nursing home care for any non-service-connected disability and who meet income and asset criteria; or

 - If space and resources are available, other veterans on a case-by-case basis with priority given to service-connected veterans and those who need care for post-acute rehabilitation, respite, hospice, geriatric evaluation and management, or spinal cord injury.